widget102/timecamp-api/sections/time-entries.md

     "billable":1,
     "task_id":"3132",
     "date":"2013-03-30",
-    "start_time":'12:20:00', (this value may be null if user did not specify time frame) “name”:'Task name',
+    "start_time":"12:20:00", // (this value may be null if user did not specify time frame) "name":"Task name",
-    “addons_external_id”:123241 (for integrations with Trello, Pivotal Tracker, etc.), "billable":0/1,
+    "addons_external_id":123241 // (for integrations with Trello, Pivotal Tracker, etc.), "billable":0/1,
-    "invoiceId:null/invoiceId
+    "invoiceId":null/invoiceId
   }
 ]
 ```